10 Jun Honeywell HPA300 vs Honeywell HPA200 vs Honeywell HPA100 Comparison

 Since each of the products cleans the air at a different performance level, power consumption is different.
 The HPA100 consumes about 52 watts.
 By comparison, the HPA200 needs about 84 watts.
 And the HPA300 moves the needle to the 127 watt mark.

 That means the HPA200 consumes about 1.6 times the electric power the HPA100 consumes.
 The HPA300, by comparison, expends about 1.5 times more energy than the HPA200.
 In addition, the HPA300 gobbles up about 2.4 times the amount of electricity the HPA100 sucks.

 Frankly, you can find similar options that don’t consume as much power.
 Still, the amount of power consumed by these Honeywells seems quite reasonable given the efficiency each delivers.

 All of these air purifiers are available only in black color.
 If you’re looking for a different color, white is currently the only alternative.

 You can check out the HP304 (white) which is the equivalent of the HPA300.
 The HPA204 is the white version of the HPA200.
 Similarly, the HPA104 is the white version of the HPA100.

 For each of these models, there’s a 5-year limited warranty.
 The warranty covers manufacturing defects and repairs.
 You may not return a product that has seen normal wear and tear and still claim it’s under warranty.

 As you have seen, the three Honeywell air purifiers are similar.
-They only differ in size, weight, CADR, number of True HEPA filters used, and purification coverage.
+They only differ in size, weight, CADR, number of True HEPA filters used, and thoroughness in air purification and coverage.

 Still can’t decide?
-Why not head over to Amazon and see if there are similar products that might pique your interest?
+Why not head over to Amazon and see if there are similar products that might interest you?
 Alternatively, you can check out this detailed Honeywell HPA200 review or this Honeywell HPA300 review.